Access anomalies

 View the anomaly list

-To view the list of detected cost anomalies, select Governance from the top navigation menu, and then select Cost anomalies.
+To view the list of detected cost anomalies, sign in to the DoiT console, select Monitor from the top navigation menu, and then select Cost anomalies.

-The DoiT platform stores all the historical cost anomalies.
-You can change the Time range or use anomaly properties to filter the results.
+Change the Time range or use anomaly properties to filter the results.
+(DoiT platform stores all the historical cost anomalies.)

 Anomaly properties

-Each anomaly entry on the Cost anomalies page provides the following information (you can use the Edit columns option to change which columns to show or hide):
+Each anomaly entry on the Cost anomalies page provides the following information (you can select the Edit icon to choose which columns to show or hide, or reorder them):

 -

-Start Time: The start time of the hourly usage window when the aggregated cost exceeds the predefined threshold and is considered a potential anomaly.
+Start Time: The beginning of the usage window when the aggregated cost exceeds the predefined threshold and is considered a potential anomaly.

 Status: (valid for anomalies detected after December 11, 2023) Shows the status of an anomaly and whether it has been acknowledged.
 See Dynamic updates and acknowledge a cost anomaly for more information.